techidaily/site-win-forum/source/_posts/connect-online-with-the-big-four-social-networks-facebook-twitter-instagram-and-youtube.md

 4. Alternatively, you can also press the**‘Windows’** key +**‘L’** on your keyboard as a shortcut to lock your PC instantly.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## II.
 Another way to lock your Windows Computer and protect your data is through the Task Manager.
 Here are the steps you have to take in order to do that

 1. Right-click on the taskbar at the bottom of your screen.
 This will open a context menu.